Cecil logo

 Configuration

-The website configuration is defined in a YAML file named config.yml by default and stored at the root:
+The website configuration is defined in a YAML file named cecil.yml or config.yml stored at the root:

 <mywebsite>